Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 # Tutorial: Search prompts

 Search prompts with a GET /search?q= request.
-This endpoint performs a full-text, case-insensitive scan of every prompt’s title, content, model, and tags, and returns matching prompts ordered by relevance.
+This endpoint performs a full-text, case-insensitive scan of every prompt’s title, content, model, and tags and returns matching prompts ordered by relevance.
+This tutorial takes about 10 minutes to complete.

 ## Before you start